CopernicaMarketingSoftware/Documentation/Mailerq/5.9/rest-api-v1-errors.md

-# Rest API V1 Errors
+# REST API V1 Errors
 MailerQ offers very fine-grained control over delivery flow, and allows you to intercept it and forcing an error on any combination of pool/mta and domain.